itthinx/affiliates/readme.txt

 * Direct referrals are now disabled by default.
 * Changed the default cookie timeout to 30 days.
 * Security improvement, added additional ABSPATH checks.
+* Improved UI appearance and fixed some structural issues.

 = 2.7.3 =
 * WordPress 4.1 compatible.